Saatva/hiring-test/README.md

 Bonus Points:
 1. Add animation where you see fit
-2. Use font icons for social sharing images and soccer ball
+2. Use font icons for social sharing images
 3. Add some unit tests to for you ajax requestes

 #### Submission